metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

           (links an author to a work they have revised [see Wikipedia for more information about revisions](https://en.wikipedia.org/wiki/Revision_(writing)))<br>
            note you should also add a work-work "revision of" link between the original work and the revised work [link to the work-entity page relevant  section]
         * reconstructed<br>
-          (links an author to a work they have reconstruction [link to wikipedia that explains reconstructions])<br>
+          (links an author to a work they have reconstructed [link to wikipedia that explains reconstructions])<br>
            note you should also add a work-work "reconstruction of" link between the original work and the reconstructed work [link to the work-entity page relevant section]
     * artist<br>
        artists are people with roles that encompass all artistic work *except* writing. (see [#what-about-people-who-have-not-written-anything](#what-about-people-who-have-not-written-anything))<br>